DuyguA/DuyguA.github.io/DativGenitiv.md

  (u'wem', 95),
  (u'welchen', 89)]
 ```
 Our friends **deren** and **dessen** made it to top 30, which is sort of a success.
-Distribution of the other genitive friends is as follows:
+Distribution of our genitive friends is as follows:
 ```
 wessen  1
 desselben   1